harvard-library/librarycloud/README.md

 Solr war, config files including schema.xml, and sample data forthcoming

-solr url must be specified in conf/application.properties (default is localhost:8983/solr)
+The solr url must be specified in conf/application.properties (default is localhost:8983/solr)